-The breakdown of average rental prices of properties by type and number of bedrooms is shown in Figure 8.2.1 for the first quarters of 2012, 2017 and 2022.
+The breakdown of average rental prices of properties by type and number of bedrooms is shown in Figure 8.2.1 for the second quarters of 2012 and 2022, and for the first quarter of 2017.
 It shows the average prices of the component categories which, when combined with information on the island's property stock, are used to calculate average, mix adjusted property rental prices (see Figure 1.2.2 on page 3).